-MYCIN was composed of approximately 500 rules, manipulating a large base of structured facts.
+MYCIN was composed of approximately 600 rules, manipulating a large base of structured facts.
 The rules provided procedural knowledge to

-- 1) Request or infer the required information - 2) Apply specialized knowledge to determine a therapy - 3) Provide advice to doctors - 4) Respond to questions about its reasoning.
+- 1) Request or infer the required information - 2) Apply specialized knowledge to determine a therapy - 3) Provide advice to doctors in the form of proposed therapy. - 4) Respond to questions about its reasoning.